-Testicular torsion is a condition which involves twisting of the spermatic cord when a testicle rotates.
-This results in reduced blood flow to the scrotum, characterized by sudden and severe pain and inflammation.
+Testicular torsion is a condition, which involves twisting of the spermatic cord when a testicle rotates.
+This results in reduced blood flow to the testicle, characterized by sudden and severe pain and inflammation.
 Testicular torsion is usually found in children between 12 and 16 of age.
 However, it can happen at any age, even before birth.

 Signs and symptoms:

 - Severe or sudden pain in the scrotum

 - Pain in the abdomen